how to define your motor inside your drive train

 Basic diagram of voltage source inverter

-The 3-level inverter depicted in the figure below is made up of two 6 pulse rectifiers supplied by a 3 winding transformer (=12 pulse infeed).
-The secondary windings of these 3 winding transformer have a phase shift of 30°el, thereby cancelling harmonics (the fifth and the seventh) on the primary side.
-This 12 pulse infeed results in lower line harmonic distortions.
-The ac line input current of the 12 pulse drive looks indeed a lot better than the 6 pulse one.
+The 3-level inverter depicted in the figure below is made up of two 6 pulse rectifiers supplied by a 3 winding converter transformer (=12-pulse infeed).
+The secondary windings of these 3 winding transformers have a phase shift of 30°el, thereby cancelling harmonics (the fifth and the seventh) on the primary side.
+This 12-pulse infeed results in lower line harmonic distortions.
+The ac line input current of the 12-pulse drive looks indeed a lot better than the 6-pulse one.

 3 level VSI